frantracer/group-sms-chat/README.md

 - Error handling for Twilio API calls and database operations
 - Add tests for the handlers
 - Add queue for sending SMS messages
+- Add logging for better debugging and monitoring